A family of four, a 60-year love story, a young man with muscular dystrophy: What we know about the collapse victims - KVIA

 A family of four, a 60-year love story, a young man with muscular dystrophy: What we know about the collapse victims

-The dead and unaccounted for residents of the Champlain Towers South in Surfside, Florida, reflect the area’s rich cultural diversity, an international tragedy that has touched members of a tight-knit Jewish community and families from as far away as Argentina, Paraguay and Colombia.
+The dead and unaccounted for residents of the Champlain Towers South in Surfside, Florida, reflect the area’s rich cultural diversity.
+The international tragedy has touched members of a tight-knit Jewish community and families from as far away as Argentina, Paraguay and Colombia.

 Scores of people remain unaccounted for after the collapse of part of the 13-story residential building.
-Search and rescue teams have been feverishly scouring the site since shortly after 55 of the building’s 136 units fell on Thursday.
+Search and rescue teams have been feverishly scouring the site since shortly after 55 of the building’s 136 units fell around 1:30 a.m. on June 24.

-Eighteen deaths have been confirmed as of Wednesday, officials said.
+Twenty-two deaths have been confirmed as of Friday afternoon, officials said.
 The victims range in age from 4 to 92.

 Fang’s teenage son was pulled injured but alive from the rubble, according to family members.
 The Lozanos were the uncle and godmother of Phil Ferro, the chief meteorologist for CNN affiliate WSVN.